JaidenW/LLDAP-Discord/README.md

 # LLDAP-Discord

-A Discord bot that integrates with GraphQL and LLDAP to manage monthly subscribers by adding and removing their access to an LDAP group.
+A Discord bot that integrates with GraphQL and LDAP to manage monthly subscribers by adding and removing their access to an LDAP group.

 ## Features
 - **Automated Subscription Management**: Grants and revokes access based on the subscriber role.